 Hutton's theory was largely correct, and it was the basis for some exceptionally important theories in geology and biology that followed.
 Not so well known is that his assertions about the age of the Earth were not supported by strong empirical evidence at the time; he proposed his theory of the Earth two years before he saw an unconformity.
 Science historian Martin Rudwick contends that Hutton engaged in fieldwork only after proposing his steady-state theory of the Earth, and that he came under fire for his "scarcely veiled eternity" for the planet's age.
 Indeed, Hutton proposed a virtually limitless lifespan for our planet, and even though the currently accepted figure of roughly 4.5 billion years is beyond human comprehension, it's not infinite.
 In the 18th century, neither James Hutton nor anyone else could prove vast expanses of geologic time.
 Proof of the age of the Earth would not come until the 20th century, when chemists learned how to estimate the ages of rocks through rates of radioactive decay.

 One of those people lucky enough to be in the right place at the right time, Hutton had the good fortune to be born to an affluent Scottish family whose resources freed him from the obligation to work for a living.
 Instead, he could spend his time improving his mind.
-He also got to live in Edinburgh at the very time it was a bright spot in the Enlightenment.
+Besides geology, he trained in medicine and law.
+He also got to live in Edinburgh at the very time it was a bright spot in the Enlightenment, though that didn't necessarily make it a great place to live.
+Crowded with Genius author James Buchan characterizes the city at the time as "inconvenient, dirty, old-fashioned, alcoholic, quarrelsome, and poor."
 Though accused of being irreligious, he was actually a deist who believed that the universe's creator had put into place a perfectly self-sustaining system.

 Hutton wasn't so lucky when it came to his writing abilities, which were, in fact, fairly abysmal.
 In the 1790s, he published a three-volume treatise, over 2,000 pages in length, titled An Investigation into the Principles of Knowledge.
 According to author Bill Bryson, Hutton's friends encouraged him to expand an earlier paper he had written into a big book, "in the touching hope that he might somehow stumble onto clarity in a more expansive format."
 It didn't work.
 In the end, people learned of his ideas mostly from the writings of his good friend John Playfair.
 A much abler writer, Playfair published Illustrations of the Huttonian Theory of the Earth in 1802.
 Had Playfair written about one of Hutton's other speculations, Hutton might have trumped Charles Darwin.
 A careful look at Hutton's work has recently shown his insight.
 Buried in his intimidating philosophical tome of more than 2,000 pages was a chapter on the origin of natural varieties where Hutton wrote: